Essential Science for Teachers: Earth and Space Science

 This video course for elementary school teachers covers Earth and space science concepts needed to teach today's standards-based curricula.

 A video course for grades K-6 teachers; 8 one-hour video programs, course guide, and website.
+(Please pardon the dust as we work to finish this series on the new website.
+The videos are now published for each unit.)

 Exploring topics that range from soil to the solar system, Essential Science for Teachers: Earth and Space Science provides participants the opportunity to increase their science content knowledge and develop new understandings of how this content connects to K – 6 classrooms.